 It was cold, it was raining, it was windy and we had a great time in this amazing country with unearthly landscapes.

-12 – See the Aurora Borealis ✔
+19 – See the Aurora Borealis (Wonder of the World) ✔

 Besides the Aurora Borealis, a trip to Scandinavia in winter needs to include an experience with sledge dogs.
 They are irresistible and you will want to bring some of them home with you…

-16 – Visit Petra ✔
+16 – Visit Petra (Wonder of the world) ✔

 And feel what Burckhardt must have felt like when in the nineteenth century he came across this lost city.
-Go early to avoid the tourist crowds and stay late for the sunset
+Go early to avoid the tourist crowds and stay late for the sunset.

 It is actually true!
 You will not be able to swim or if you do, it will feel and look very clumsy but the floating is surprisingly easy and elegant.
 Even Jorge, who cannot float, managed to float whilst reading the Lonely Planet.

 14 – Have a Cooking Course in Asia ✔